-Choosing practices: What’s right for your property?
+Choosing Best Practices: What’s a good fit for your property?

-Water flows evenly or in small channels (not more than an inch or two deep) from hard surfaces to the lake
+Water flows evenly or in small channels (not more than an inch or two deep) from hard surfaces to the lake or river.

 The hard surface that drains to a single area is 1,000 square feet or less.
-Larger areas of hard surface may generate too much runoff for a Healthy Lakes practice to adequately capture and control.
+Larger areas of hard surface may generate too much runoff for a Healthy Lakes & Rivers practice to adequately capture and control.